“The Blame Game” Usually Leads to Relapse

-When addicts and co-addicts begin to feel the pain that develops over the course of the progression of their perspective illnesses, they will look for something outside of themselves to explain the problems they or others are experiencing.
-(This inclination to blame others represents the core of every addict and co-addict’s DENIAL.)
+When people who suffer with addictions and those that love them begin to feel the pain that develops over the course of the progression of their perspective challenges, they will often look for something outside of themselves to explain the problems they or others are experiencing.
+(This inclination to blame others represents the core of what we call DENIAL.)

 When we are looking to blame someone for the quality of our own lives, a target, irrational or not, must be identified!